mohmahkho/competitive-programming/README.md

 # competitive
 Algorithms and data structures used in competitive programming

-Here are algorithms used for problem solving and used in programming contests such as ACM ICPC or other programming contests.
+Here are algorithms used for problem solving and used in programming contests such as ACM ICPC or any other programming contests.

 Note that the algorithms that are implemented here are designed to be "well coded" and as clear as possible, so they might not be the best minimal code to be implemented in a real life contest(specially an "on site" contest) since it takes time to implement and code these algorithms.